 Our Unique Approach

-The Center for Chronic Lymphocytic Leukemia is part of Dana-Farber/Brigham and Women's Center for Hematologic Oncology, one of the world's largest
+The Center for Chronic Lymphocytic Leukemia is part of Dana-Farber Brigham Cancer Center's Center for Hematologic Oncology, one of the world's largest

 and most respected treatment centers for patients with disorders of the blood or bone marrow.